JezerM/JezerM/README.md

 NOTE: I'm currently fighting with Windows VMs due to college nonsense, so I can't develop my own Linux stuff.
 I'll be back later in June~
+NOTE 2: Yeah... still busy.
+Not even in June.
+Maybe, perhaps, I'd be back in August.

 ## Contact